 Share Settings

-You can use the Public Shares page in the User Manager (available in the Enterprise edition only) to control and administer user’s public file shares.
+You can use the Public Shares page in the User Manager (available in the Enterprise edition only) to control and administer users’ public file shares.

 Advanced Public Share Settings

-Advanced Public Share Settings Section in the User Manager
+Advanced Public Share Settings Section in the User Manager (through Cerberus 13.1.0)

 Disable All Public Sharing | Disable public file sharing for all users.
 This will also remove the tabs and options for sharing in the Web Client. |

-Default Public Send SMTP Server | This is the default email server used to send public file or folder sharing emails from the HTTPS web client.
+Default Public Send SMTP Server | This is the default email server used to send public file or folder-sharing emails from the HTTPS web client.
 You can add and remove SMTP servers from the Event Targets page of the Event Manager. |

 Send Public emails from SMTP server account instead of user email address | Normally, Cerberus will use the name and email address on the user’s account as the FROM address when sending emails.
-When this option is checked, the FROM email name and address configured with the SMTP server is used instead for the FROM address when sending public share emails.
+When this option is checked, the FROM email name and address configured with the SMTP server is used instead of the FROM address when sending public share emails.
 This may be required by some SMTP servers, such as O365. |

-Default Share Duration | This is the default number of hours that files and folders will be shared for if the user does not specify a time. |
+Default Share Duration | This is the default number of hours that files and folders will be shared if the user does not specify a time. |

 Maximum Share Duration |